attilatorda/Shift-To-Middle_Array/README.md

 ## ❓ FAQ

--Is this just a ring buffer? <br>
+**Is this just a ring buffer?** <br>
 No — a ring buffer is a fixed-size circular structure that wraps around when full.
 The Shift-To-Middle Array is dynamically resizable and allows both ends to grow without wrapping.
 Unlike ring buffers, it can handle arbitrary growth while maintaining amortized O(1) operations and fast random access.

+**Did you reinvent the array-based deque?** <br>
+In spirit, yes — but with a different approach.
+Originally, the Shift-To-Middle Array was designed as an alternative to list implementations, providing better memory efficiency and cache locality.
+Later, it evolved to handle both queues and deque operations, and with the addition of the bias feature, it dynamically optimizes the allocation based on usage patterns.

--Why not resize with an asymmetric buffer if most operations are push_front or push_back? <br>
+**Why not resize with an asymmetric buffer if most operations are push_front or push_back?** <br>
 You can!
 The Shift-To-Middle Array supports dynamic biasing via a bias parameter.
 When enabled (with #define BIAS_MULT), the buffer adjusts headroom during resizing based on recent usage patterns — giving more space to the side you're actively pushing to.
 It's automatic and tunable.

--Is this better than std::deque? <br>
+**Is this better than std::deque?** <br>
 For many cases, yes: <br>
 ✅Contiguous memory improves cache performance. <br>
 ✅No fragmentation simplifies allocator usage. <br>
 ✅Easier SIMD and memory-aligned optimizations.

--Will this ever be in the STL? <br>
+**Will this ever be in the STL?** <br>
 Unlikely — the STL already has std::deque, std::vector, std::list, etc., and avoids redundancy.
 But this structure could live in performance-focused libraries or game engines where custom memory layouts matter.

 ## 📜 License